 Differences in Dynamics 365 Application Support / Managed Services

-We can’t speak for how other Dynamics partners offer application support, but we can tell you how MCA Connect’s Managed Services team works to anticipate our clients’ needs.
+tell you about our solutions and how MCA Connect’s Managed Services team works to anticipate our clients’ needs.
 We help with things like:

 - Building technology roadmaps